montiel94/websocketquestion/README.md

 1 - For connect with de WS use de url ws://localhost:8080/

-2 - For init de connection with de WS use the message : { "serviceID": "init_connection" } , this will show all de serviceID available
+2 - For init the connection with de WS use the message : { "serviceID": "init_connection" } , this will show all de serviceID available

 3 - For register a player user the message { "serviceID": "register_player", "player": "jorge" }, this will return the first question like :
 {